CircleCI-Public/config-preview-sdk/docs/orbs-authoring.md

 Orbs can be authored [inline](inline-orbs.md) in your `config.yml` file or authored separately and then published to to the orb registry for reuse across projects.
 The main focus of this document is how to _publish_ orbs for use across projects.
 For developing inline orbs, check out the [Writing Inline Orbs](inline-orbs.md) document.

-### [WARNING] Orbs are always world-readable
+**[WARNING] Orbs are always world-readable**
 All published orbs can be read and used by anyone.
 They are _not_ limited to just the members of your organization.
 In general, we strongly recommend that you do not put secrets or other sensitive variables into your configuration.
 Instead, use contexts or project environment variables and reference the names of those environment variables in your orbs.

 ## Prerequisites
 To start orb publishing, you will need to opt-in to the new 3rd Party Software terms and turn on orb publishing for your organization.
 Only an organization admin can do this from the [organization Settings page](https://circleci.com/docs/2.0/settings/#organization-settings-page).
-On the Security tab you will find the form for opting in.
+On the "Security" tab you will find the form for opting in.

 ## Concepts in orb publishing